jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Invited Talks*

+Running a university lab in Japan as a foreigner, and other things I'm still learning how to do.
+Researcher Appreciation Month 2024 Theoretical Science Visiting Program Talk, Okinawa Institute of Science and Technology Graduate University (OIST).
+17 October, 2024.

 Biodiversity modeling for Essential Biodiversity Variables in the Asia-Pacific region: opportunities and challenges.
 Presentation in session "From data to EBVs: Preliminary assessment of data gaps and mismatches of EBVs from Asia-Pacific perspectives".
 Asia-Oceania Group on Earth Observations 16th Annual Meeting.
 Tokyo, Japan.
 4 September, 2024.

-Online presentation to JSPS Summer Fellowship Orientation at SOKENDAI.
+My journey from JSPS summer program to faculty in Japan.
+JSPS Summer Fellowship Orientation at SOKENDAI.
 26 April, 2024.

 Predicting and mapping ecosystem services using biodiversity models and remote sensing data.
 Ecological Society of Japan 71st Annual Meeting.
 Symposium: Advancing Terrestrial Ecosystem Assessment with Essential Biodiversity Variables: Insight into Achieving the Global Biodiversity Framework.
 Yokohama National University.
 20 March, 2024.